Payday Lending in Ohio: How Lenders Get Around the Rules

 The Mortgage Lending Act: Fewer Consumer Protections

-The Ohio Supreme Court resolved any doubts about the legality of this loophole in Ohio Neighborhood Fin., Inc. v.
+The Ohio Supreme Court basically gave a seal of approval to the loophole in Ohio Neighborhood Fin., Inc. v.
 Scott, 139 Ohio St.3d 536, 2014-Ohio-2440.
 The Court held that payday lenders can also be mortgage lenders under the MLA.
-Interestingly, one of the justices noted that after passage of the STLA, not a single payday lender registered as such under that law.
-The justice wrote:

 How is this possible?
 How can the General Assembly set out to regulate a controversial industry and achieve absolutely nothing?
 Were the lobbyists smarter than the legislators?
 Did the legislators realize that the bill was smoke and mirrors and would accomplish nothing?